 But thanks to advancements in early diagnosis and treatment, most kids born with this inherited disorder grow up to live active, healthy, and productive lives.

-The different types of sickle cell disease are determined by the genes inherited from the person's parents.
+The type of sickle cell disease someone has is determined by the genes inherited from the person's parents.

 Someone who inherits a sickle cell gene from each parent has hemoglobin SS disease, also called sickle cell anemia.